micrometer-metrics/micrometer/README.md

 * Logging appenders to track the number of log messages and stack traces being emitted from the app.
 * Fold in buffer pool and memory pool metrics reported by the JDK via JMX.
 * Fold in information about GC causes.

+## Collectors

+Support for Prometheus and Spectator collectors is in development.

+A TCK verifying collector implementation correctness is provided in `org.springframework.metrics.tck`.